 Go And Stay In Osaka

 Again this post is not about knocking Kyoto.
-I would say everyone should go to Kyoto on a trip to Japan, but that doesn’t mean you have to spend all your time there and miss Osaka like to many people do.
+I would say everyone should definitely go to Kyoto on a trip to Japan, but that doesn’t mean you have to spend all your time there and miss Osaka like to many people do.

 *Disclaimer time!
 This post contains affiliate links.
 If you purchase anything through these links I earn a small commission that helps me keep this site running at no extra cost to you.